mdgrs-mei/outlook-taskbar-notifier/README.md

 ## [tools/list_outlook_folders.bat](./tools/list_outlook_folders.bat)

-Lists all the Outlook folder paths which the notifier can monitor.
+Lists all the Outlook folder paths that the notifier can monitor.
 Copy one of the folder paths and paste it in your settings file.

 ## [tools/create_shortcut.bat](./tools/create_shortcut.bat)

 This tool takes a settings file and creates a shortcut to run the notifier.
-If you want to create another notifier which monitors another Outlook folder, you just need to create a settings file and run this tool again.
+If you want to create another notifier that monitors another Outlook folder, you just need to create a settings file and run this tool again.

 ## [tools/convert_image_to_ico.bat](./tools/convert_image_to_ico.bat)